Chirag1994/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | product_name | item_count |
 |--------------|------------|
 | ramen | 8 |

+#### Analysis of Most Purchased Item on the Menu

+1. **Most Popular Menu Item**:

+   - The analysis reveals that "ramen" is the most purchased item on the menu, with a total of 8 purchases by all customers.
+   - This indicates a high level of popularity and demand for ramen among the restaurant's clientele.

 ### 5. Which item was the most popular for each customer?